 This gazebo is very private (doesn’t get much use).
 It overlooks the marina and harbor and is very quite.
 However, you don’t see the sunsets.
 Located right across the street from the Blue Lantern Inn.
 When a bride and groom are too late for their beach wedding (they arrive after dark), we move the wedding to this gazebo.

 OCEAN INSTITUTE BEACH / BABY BEACH – Dana Point Marina / Harbor

 We don’t recommend having your wedding anywhere in the harbor.
-The Ocean Institute beach goes under water at high tide, and baby beach is just gross – and you can’t get a permit to get married on the sand in Dana Point.
-But if that’s your spot, you need to check the tides before you schedule your wedding!
-You can check the tide calendar for La Jolla Scripps Institute HERE.
+The Ocean Institute beach goes under water at high tide, and baby beach is just gross (I can’t believe parents allow their children to go in that cesspool of water) – and you can’t get a permit to get married on the sand in Dana Point.
+But if that’s your spot, you need to check the tides (just ask Google) before you schedule your wedding!
 The garden out past the institute makes a pretty place to get married, if you aren’t able to access the beach.
 You can park in the Ocean Institute parking lot, and wander out to the beach along a dirt road that goes out to the right of the Institute.
 The sun sets behind the Dana Point rock, so you don’t get the splashdown at the end of the day.

 There’s a community club building there in the harbor that you can rent for weddings.
 Also, a lot of weddings take place at either Cannons Restaurant, or at The Chart House, up on the hill overlooking the harbor.
 Those are both lovely places to get married and have your reception.